Champii/Comet/README.md

     i32,
     // Here #my_id defined the id,
     // and the dot .class1 and .class2 add some classes to the element
-    // The #id must always preceeds the classes, if any div #my_id.class1.class2 {
+    // The #id must always preceed the classes, if any div #my_id.class1.class2 {
 	span {
 	    // You can access your context anywhere